cisagov/Malcolm/docs/ubuntu-install-example.md

 (Re)generate internal passwords for NetBox (Y / n): y
 ```

+Users planning to install and configure sensor devices running [Hedgehog Linux](hedgehog.md) must perform an additional step to allow communication between a Malcolm instance and an installation of Hedgehog Linux.
+In order for a sensor running Hedgehog Linux to securely communicate with Malcolm, it needs a copy of the client certificates generated when "(Re)generate self-signed certificates for a remote log forwarder" was selected above.
+The certificate authority, certificate, and key files to be copied to and used by the remote log forwarder are located in Malcolm's `filebeat/certs/` directory; these certificates should be copied to the `/opt/sensor/sensor_ctl/logstash-client-certificates` directory on the Hedgehog Linux sensor.

+As an alternative to manually copying the files to the sensor, Malcolm can facilitate the secure transfer of these certificates using [`croc`](https://github.com/schollz/croc), an open-source tool for secure file transfer between two computers.
+Malcolm does not automatically download and install `croc`, but it may be downloaded from its [releases page on GitHub](https://github.com/schollz/croc/releases) or [installed from the command line](https://github.com/schollz/croc#install).
+If `croc` exists in the `PATH` on the Malcolm system, the `auth_setup` script will prompt to "Transfer self-signed client certificates to a remote log forwarder."
+Users can follow the steps outlined in the **[End-to-end Malcolm and Hedgehog Linux ISO Installation](malcolm-hedgehog-e2e-iso-install.md#InstallationExample)** (see [the Malcolm portion](malcolm-hedgehog-e2e-iso-install.md#MalcolmAuthSetup) and [the sensor portion](malcolm-hedgehog-e2e-iso-install.md##HedgehogGetCerts) of those instructions) to copy the certificates to the sensor.

 In this example, rather than [building Malcolm from scratch](development.md#Build), images may be pulled from [GitHub](https://github.com/orgs/idaholab/packages?repo_name=Malcolm):
 ```